Flyers vs. Maple Leafs

 5. This and that

-• Giroux has five goals and 13 assists in 12 games this month.
+• Claude Giroux has eight goals and 15 assists in 21 career games against the Maple Leafs.